squidsolutions/squid-events-client-java/readme.md

 ## creating an Event

+The comprehensive documentation for Events is available at the https://github.com/squidsolutions/squid-events-api.

+Following are several examples covering the three kind of currently supported events:
+* StartSessionEvent
+* SearchEvent
+* RetrievalEvent

 ### start a new session event

 This is an example of a new session event created for a visitor